 A broken nose, once healed, isn’t as strong as a nose that’s never been broken, which means it is at increased risk of fracturing again if you experience a blow to the face.
 Take all precautions – for example, wear protective headgear while playing sports.

 There are no other medical alternatives to rhinoplasty that can repair or reshape the nose.
-Talking to a counsellor or psychologist may help you overcome your concerns about your appearance and you may decide that you like yourself the way you are.
+Talking to a counsellor or psychologist may help you overcome your concerns about your appearance.

 Where to get help